gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-10/index.md

 BACKWARDS INCOMPATIBLE CHANGE

-The `scheduled-lambda-job` module now namespaces all of its resources with the format `"${var.lambda_function_name}-scheduled"` instead of `"${var.lambda_function_name}-scheduled-lambda-job"`.
+The `scheduled-lambda-job` module now namespaces all of its resources with the format `&quot;$&#x7B;var.lambda_function_name&#x7D;-scheduled&quot;` instead of `&quot;$&#x7B;var.lambda_function_name&#x7D;-scheduled-lambda-job&quot;`.
 This makes names shorter and less likely to exceed AWS name length limits.
 If you `apply` this new version, your CloudWatch events, targets, and permissions will be destroyed and recreated, which is typically harmless.
 If you wish to override the namespacing behavior, you now set a new input variable called `namespace`.

 </div>